charlessu800/MMv3/docs/sanity.md

     <details>
     <summary>MacOS</summary>

     Run `ls  /dev/tty.*` in Terminal.
 The correct port is one of those.
 If it's hard to identify, try unplugging and replugging your mouse and see which port disappears.
+It should be something like /dev/tty.usbmodem101

     </details>
     <details>